Guide to Sleep

 Learning to meditate can help you fall asleep quicker.
 As little as 10-20 minutes 1-2x a day can within just a few weeks start to impact and improve your sleeping.
 We will dive more into meditation, and options in further articles.

-As with diet, supplements is something we will dive further in to in other articles.
+As with diet, supplements are something we will dive further in to in other articles.
 But here are a few supplements worth considering to sleep better.

 Melatonin – while produced in the body, and in some foods, sometimes it makes sense to supplement.
 Remember it is a hormone so it’s not about the quantity but the correct alignment of how much your body needs.
 Try smaller doses and go from there.